Backfront12/Polkovnik-Bot/README.md

 Then

-Use this terminal command before usig a bot:
+Use this terminal command before using a bot:
 <your_directory>pip install pyTelegramBotAPI